 Although the process to receive your green card can take up to a year to complete, approximately 90 days after your I-485 Application is submitted, you will receive employment and travel authorization.
 [Note: In some situations, travel authorization is not possible.
 Caruso Law Group can advise you of your ability to request travel authorization as part of your I-485 Application.]
 Your employment authorization card will enable you to request a social security number and, in most states, apply for a driver’s license.
 You may renew your employment authorization throughout the time it takes USCIS to reach a decision on your I-485 Application.

 Most I-485 Applications and some I-130 Petitions require the immigrant (and, in some instances, the immigrant’s spouse) to attend an interview at a USCIS office to answer questions about the application.
 Following the interview, USCIS will issue an approval notice, a request for evidence, or a Notice of Intent to Deny.
 Once your I-485 Application is approved, your green card is produced by USCIS and mailed to you.
 If you receive a request for evidence or a Notice of Intent to Deny, you have a limited window of time to submit a response to USCIS or your application(s) will be denied.
 Caruso Law Group can help you prepare a thorough response to USCIS if your I-130 Petition or I-485 Application is not immediately approved.

 Caruso Law Group is an immigrant visa law firm that can assist you in preparing a complete I-485 Application, including the applications for employment and travel authorization.
-Attorney Caruso can help you (and your spouse) prepare for your USCIS interview and attend the interview with you.
+Attorney Caruso is an experienced green card lawyer that can help you (and your spouse) prepare for your USCIS interview and attend the interview with you.